 When the action of the state places an individual in danger, it creates grounds for liability.
 If an officer gets involved in an accident and their involvement or action results in direct danger to another person, they could face liability for creating a dangerous situation.

 Let’s look at some “state-created danger” cases to help illustrate how this doctrine works.

 In Washington, a couple of troopers stopped a car at around 2:30 am and arrested the driver for DUI.
 They left the driver’s wife on the road alone in a high-crime area to walk back to her home since the troopers impounded the car.
-On the way back, she came across a man in a car who agreed to drop her off at home safely.
+On the way back, she came across a man in a car who agreed to safely drop her off at home.
 However, the man took her to a secluded place where he raped her.